stackhpc/ansible-role-libvirt-vm/README.md

 - `libvirt_vm_arch`: CPU architecture, default is `x86_64`.

+- `libvirt_vm_uri`: Override the libvirt connection URI.
+See the [libvirt docs](https://libvirt.org/remote.html) docs for more details.

+- `libvirt_vm_virsh_default_env`: Variables contained within this dictionary are added to the environment used when executing virsh commands.

 - `libvirt_vms`: list of VMs to be created/destroyed.
 Each one may have the following attributes: